isomerpages/pris-test/_join-us/Internships.md

 During the programme, you will be able to apply your academic learning through involvement in projects and initiatives spearheaded by various units in SPS.

-SPS-IP can offer you a broader perspective in correctional work, all allows you to experience how our Captains of Lives inspire everyone, at every chance, towards a society without re-offending.
+SPS-IP can offer you a broader perspective in correctional work, and allow you to experience how our Captains of Lives inspire everyone, at every chance, towards a society without re-offending.

 Join the SPS-IP today!